 Have you seen my giant collection of alphabet activities?
 Today I’m sharing a few of our favorite letter R activities for preschool.

-I’ve found this to be a helpful approach to preschool at home for my 3-year-old.
-When we began this a few months ago, he recognized only a handful of letters.
+When we began this a few months ago, my three-year-old recognized only a handful of letters.
 Now he knows them all!
 We’re still finishing up with the series, though, because I love the structure it provides for

 - crafts and process art